 Health and Medical Psychology

-Comparative Effects of Intensive Short-Term Dynamic Psychotherapy and Narcotics Anonymous Participation on Craving Among Men with Substance Use Disorders
+Comparative Effects of Intensive Short-Term Dynamic Psychotherapy and Narcotics Anonymous Participation on Craving Among Men with Opioid Use Disorders

 Substance-Related Disorders Opioid-Related Disorders Craving Psychotherapy Psychodynamic